WHIM

 Ollama URLBase URL for the local Ollama LLM server (default: http://localhost:11434)

-OpenAI API KeyAPI key for optional OpenAI integration (masked input, stored locally)
+OpenAI API KeyAPI key for OpenAI cloud fallback (masked input, stored locally in whim_settings.json)

 SmartThingsPersonal access token for Samsung SmartThings API